 Having all that to contend with, he also has to stop The Joker's (Zach Galifianakis) nefarious plan.
 It has to be better than Batman vs Superman.

 The Russian mob killed his dog and in return John Wick killed 56 people.
 An overreaction?
 Not in the slightest.

-Wick's back again, forced out of retirement when a former associate invokes a blood bod to help him seize control of an international assassin's guild.
+Wick's back, forced out of retirement when a former associate invokes a blood bond to help seize control of an assassin's guild.

 He journeys to Rome, Italy, where he has to face off against some of the best assassins in the world.
 Oh, and he has a new dog.

 Release date: 17th February, 2017

 The Great Wall